p2panda/handbook/CONTRIBUTING.md

 **4. Happy Phase!** 🎆

-- The newly released specification is announced by the facilitator in the #p2panda channel in rocket.chat".
+- The newly released specification is announced by the facilitator in the [#p2panda](https://wald.liebechaos.org/channel/p2panda) channel in rocket.chat.